In any personal injury case, you have two types of damages:

 The multiplier method takes your economic damages and multiplies them by a number from 1 to 5.
 The more severe your injury and the greater your pain and suffering, the higher the multiplier used.
 For example, if a slip and fall accident resulted in a concussion costing you $30,000 in economic damages, you might get a multiplier of 3, adding $90,000 to your damages.

 Alternatively, some attorneys will use a per diem method (“per diem” being Latin for “per day”).
-With this method, your typical pain and suffering for each day is evaluated, and your attorney will assign it a dollar amount.
+With this method, your typical pain and suffering for each day are evaluated, and your attorney will assign a dollar amount.
 That dollar amount is then multiplied by the number of days you suffered.

 For instance, if your attorney estimates that your daily pain and suffering are worth $100 and lasted four weeks (28 days), you’d have $2800 in noneconomic damages.

 Illinois sets no hard cap on how much you can recover from pain and suffering, but there may still be limiting factors.

 For instance, if you were partially at fault for the accident that caused your injury, you might have your total damages reduced since comparative negligence applies.
 Comparative negligence reduces your damages by a certain percentage.
 For example, if it was found that you were 30% responsible for the accident, your damages would be 30% lower.

 If you are found to be more than 50% responsible for the accident, you’d be barred from recovering any damages at all.

 Another limiting factor is the defendant’s ability to pay.
 If their insurance only covers up to a certain amount, that will be all you can recover from them.
 As such, high-value cases involving extreme pain and suffering are most successful when the defendant has the means to cover the costs.

 Evidence of Pain and Suffering